How long does hair dye last, and how to make it last longer?

 The first essential step in your fight against colour fade’s a super gentle but effective shampoo that’ll help to preserve that beautiful – and hard won – hue.
 Meet Pantene Pro-V Colour Protect Shampoo: it gently cleanses tresses, while fuelling hair with active Pro-V nutrients, to help protect colour and shine.
 This specially formulated shampoo for coloured and highlighted hair nurtures strands inside and out, helping to protect against damage caused by styling.
-Pantene Pro-V Colour Protect Shampoo’s clinically proven technology protects colour vibrancy while smoothing hair cuticles for touchably smooth strands.
+Pantene Pro-V Colour Protect Shampoo’s technology protects colour vibrancy while smoothing hair cuticles for touchably smooth strands.

 For more colour-saving hair hacks, take a look at our guide on how to stop hair dye fading.